DawidCit/AP_Oct_21/README.md

-“This is the readme file for the tutorial repository.”
+This is the readme file for the tutorial repository.
-"Hello"
+A line in between...
+Hello